-Ant and Dec in hysterics as elderly lady wanders into live TV show without realising
+Saturday Night Takeaway ‘chaos’ as lady wanders into live TV show without realising

-Saturday Night Takeaway ‘chaos’ as elderly lady wanders into live Ant and Dec series without realising
+Saturday Night Takeaway ends in ‘chaos’ as elderly lady wanders into live TV show without realising

 Hilarious coincidence has been branded the ‘funniest TV moment of the year’